 1. Bisignano Gathered With Others Outside of the Public Health Director’s House to Protest Increased Restrictions in Los Angeles County

 Bisignano helped to promote the protest that took place on November 29 in Echo Park, California.
-Bisignano and others gathered outside the home of Barbara Ferrer, who is the Los Angeles County Public Health Director.
+Bisignano and others gathered outside the home of Los Angeles County Public Health Director Barbara Ferrer.
 The poster Bisignano shared on Facebook on a now-private account proclaimed that Ferrer was “in charge of the unlawful curfews and restrictions on small businesses.”
 Bisignano included the comment, “Let’s stand up Patriots.”
-The post has since been deleted or made private.

-KTLA-TV reported that about 50 people showed up outside Ferrer’s house and that few of them wore masks.
-The outlet added that the protesters chanted “No science, no data, no shutdown” and called on Ferrer to “Open L.A.”
-In a video shared on Twitter by Los Angeles Times reporter Laura Nelson, Bisignano was seen holding a bullhorn as she and other protesters yelled back and forth with one of Ferrer’s neighbors.
+KTLA-TV reported that about 50 people showed up outside Ferrer’s house and few wore masks.
+The outlet added that the protesters chanted “no science, no data, no shutdown” and called on Ferrer to “Open L.A.”
+In a video shared on Twitter by Los Angeles Times reporter Laura Nelson, Bisignano is seen holding a bullhorn as she and other protesters yell back and forth with one of Ferrer’s neighbors.
 NBC Los Angeles reported the protest went on for about an hour.

 The protest took place one day before increased restrictions went into effect in Los Angeles County with the goal of slowing the spread of COVID-19.
 The “Safer at Home” order took effect on November 30 and was scheduled to last until December 20.
 One of the strictest elements was that residents were barred from physically socializing with anyone from outside of their household.
 The only exceptions were for outdoor religious services and outdoor protests.

 A statewide curfew was also put in place.
-Governor Gavin Newsom was considering a new stay-at-home order, Reuters reported, due to rising hospitalizations.
-California was the first state in the nation to implement a stay-at-home lockdown in March.
+Governor Gavin Newsom was considering a new stay-at-home order at the time, Reuters reported, due to rising hospitalizations.
+California was the first state in the nation to implement a stay-at-home lockdown in March 2020.

-2. Bisignano Proclaimed That the Protesters Were Fighting for Freedom & They Did Not Want Another Lockdown
+2. Bisignano Said the Protesters Were Fighting for Freedom & They Did Not Want Another Lockdown

 Based on the video, it was not clear what prompted the tense confrontation between Bisignano and the person who challenged her.
 The YouTube version begins with Bisignano leaning closer to the camera and yelling, “You’re a f*****.”
 She then calls the person “disgusting” and a “new world order Satanist.”

-The man standing behind Bisignano, wearing sunglasses and holding a sign, then steps in to explain why they were protesting.
+The man standing behind Bisignano, wearing sunglasses and holding a sign, then steps in to explain why they are protesting.
 He insists, “We just want our rights back.”
-He points to the sign and explains that he once had three jobs but that they are now “all gone” and that he was unemployed.
+He points to the sign and explains that he once had three jobs but that they are now “all gone” and he is unemployed.